finkoslo/express-mongo-functional/README.md

 # Express Mongodb Functional Server

 This server takes a different approach to how you organize and write code compared to how a normal express server is set up.
+Because of JavaScripts unsafe nature with dynamic types, keeping your normal Express code safe demands a lot of effort and experience from the developer.

+To address this problem, this boilerplates code is based on Strictly Typed Functional Programming style.
+It will take some effort to learn how to write in this style, but once you get familiar with it, it will make your life a lot simpler with cleaner code and easier error handling.
+Actually, you won't be able to ignore erros.
+You will be forced to handle all possible error cases.
+This might sound like a lot of work, but it really isn't.

+We recommend that you familiarize yourself with [Fluture](https://github.com/fluture-js/Fluture) and [Sanctuary](https://sanctuary.js.org), as 90% of the code you will write will be based on these two libraries.
+Which will make your code feel more like it was a member of the ML Language family.
+But your are still writing pure JavaScript, so no need to compile your code.

+This project will also use types.
+But instead of taking the approach of using TypeScript and compile your code to JavaScript.
+You will use JavaScripts built in functions for type checking.
+Wrapped in helper types from [sanctuary-def](https://github.com/sanctuary-js/sanctuary-def), so you don't have to write a lot of boilerplate code.
+In addition, you won't have to add types to everything.
+You can if you want to, but the most common approach is to add types when your not in control of the data (like user input and external API calls).

 ## Routes